 As a member of this health plan, you will usually receive the highest benefit level (your in-network benefits) only when you obtain covered services from a covered provider who participates in your PPO health care network.
 There are a few times when this health plan will provide in-network benefits for covered services you receive from a covered provider who does not participate in your PPO network.
 These few situations are described below in this section.
-If you receive covered services from a covered provider who does not participate in-network benefits only when:
+If you receive covered services from a covered provider who does not participate in your PPO health care network, you will receive in-network benefits only when:

 - You receive emergency medical care. - You receive covered services that are not reasonably available from a preferred provider (see "covered provider" in Part 2 of this Subscriber Certificate) and you had prior approval from Blue Cross and Blue Shield to obtain these covered services.
 Or, you receive covered services from a covered provider before a preferred network is established for that type of provider. - You are traveling outside of Massachusetts and you receive covered services from a type of covered provider for which the local Blue Cross and/or Blue Shield Plan has not, in the opinion of Blue Cross and Blue Shield, established an adequate PPO health care network. - You receive covered services from a non-preferred hospital-based anesthetist, pathologist, or radiologist while you are at a preferred hospital. - You are a member who is in her second or third trimester of pregnancy and your health care provider is involuntarily disenrolled from your health care network for a reason other than a quality-related reason or fraud.
-In this case, coverage will be continued by this health plan for covered services you receive in connection with the pregnancy up through the first postnatal visit. - You are a member with a terminal illness and your health care provider is involuntarily disenrolled from your health care network for a reason other than a quality-related reason or fraud.
-In this case, coverage will be continued by this health plan for covered services you receive in connection with the terminal illness.
-(This coverage is continued only when the terminally ill member is expected to live six months or less as determined by a physician.) - You are a newly enrolled group member who is receiving an ongoing course of treatment from a physician (or a primary care provider who is a nurse practitioner) who does not participate in your health care network, and your group only offers its employees a choice of health insurance plans in which your physician (or your primary care provider who is a nurse practitioner) does not participate as a covered provider.
-In this case, coverage will be provided by this health plan for up to 30 days from your effective date or, for a member who is in her second or third trimester of pregnancy, up through the first postnatal visit or, for a member with a terminal illness, until the member's death.
+In this case, this health plan will provide coverage for covered services you get from that health care provider for your pregnancy up through the first postnatal visit. - You are a member with a terminal illness and your health care provider is involuntarily disenrolled from your health care network for a reason other than a quality-related reason or fraud.
+In this case, this health plan will provide coverage for covered services you get from that health care provider for the terminal illness.
+(This coverage is continued only when the terminally ill member is expected to live six months or less as determined by a physician.) - You are a newly enrolled group member who is having an ongoing course of treatment from a physician (or a primary care provider that is a nurse practitioner or physician assistant) who does not participate in your health care network, and your group only offers its employees a choice of health insurance plans in which your physician (or your primary care provider that is a nurse practitioner or physician assistant) does not participate as a covered provider.
+In this case, this health plan will provide coverage for covered services you get from that health care provider up to 30 days from your effective date or, for a member who is in her second or third trimester of pregnancy, up through the first postnatal visit or, for a member with a terminal illness, until the member's death.
 (For a member with a terminal illness, this coverage is provided only when the member is expected to live six months or less as determined by a physician.)